 Now, on the flip side imagine a person who drinks no pop at all.
 You start giving them 1 can of diet pop per day.
 It’s highly unlikely this person would gain or lose weight, since their calorie intake remains the same.
 When looking at research that examines the effect of artificial sweeteners on weight, it’s important to take into account who the people are that are being studied and what their previous dietary habits were.

 Cravings and Taste Changes

 Do artificial sweeteners increase sugar cravings or alter our preference for sweet foods?

 We’re all born with an innate preference for sweet foods, because things that taste sweet mean energy for our bodies and brains.
 Sugar cravings like we commonly think of them are psychological in nature and more strongly linked to fatigue, stress, or habit vs a need for calories.
 That being said, some sources suggest that using artificial sweeteners can amplify cravings for sweet foods due to taste changes and “tricking” the brain.

-I could not find any human studies linking the use of artificial sweeteners to increased sugar cravings and therefore increased sugar and calorie consumption.
+At the time this post was written, I could not find any human studies linking the use of artificial sweeteners to increased sugar cravings and therefore increased sugar and calorie consumption.
 It seems most of the information found online regarding this topic is anecdotal or based off animal studies.
-Unfortunately animal models do not give us very good insight into human psychological processes for obvious reasons.
+Unfortunately, animal models do not give us very good insight into human psychological processes, for obvious reason.

 Do artificial sweeteners have negative effects on gut health?